balderdashy/sails-docs/Database-Support.md

 Sails uses [Waterline](https://github.com/balderdashy/waterline) as its ORM, and supports all databases which have waterline adapters:

+## Developing Custom Adapters

+If the database you need isn't listed above, you can help contribute to an existing project or create your own.
+Check out https://github.com/balderdashy/sails/wiki/Building-Your-Own-Adapters to learn more about that.

+The Sails community supports the following databases out of the box:

 ## Supported Data Adapters:

 - [PostgreSQL](https://github.com/particlebanana/sails-postgresql) - *0.9+ compatible* - `sails-postgresql`